MaterializeInc/materialize/doc/user/content/ingest-data/webhook-quickstart.md

 ## Step 2.
 Set up a webhook source

 Using the secret from the previous step, create a webhook source to ingest data from the webhook event generator.
-Replace `my_cluster` with the cluster where you want the source to run.
+Replace `my_cluster` with the cluster you want the source to be maintained in, or omit the `IN CLUSTER` clause to use the current cluster.

 ```sql
 CREATE SOURCE webhook_demo IN CLUSTER my_cluster FROM WEBHOOK